Agramm18/Patient_Management_System_v.05/README.md

 ## In Progress

-- There is no session or connected main menu after successful login yet.
+- No connected main menu exists after successful login yet.
-- `RoleValidationService` validates the selected role but does not persist it yet.
+- `RoleValidation` validates a selected role number but does not persist it to the database.
+- `access_management` exists only as database groundwork.
+- Account approval and administration workflows are not implemented yet.
-- The announced department check is not implemented yet.
+- Password change for `waiting_for_password_change` accounts is not implemented yet.
-- Account activation and account management after registration are still open.
-- Newly registered accounts start with `account_status = waiting_for_authorization`.
+- Failed login counters are tracked in memory during a login flow, but are not persisted to `accounts.failed_password_attempts`.
-- Failed login attempts are logged, but account locking is not persisted in `accounts.failed_password_attempts` yet.
+- Account locking after too many failed login attempts is not persisted yet.
-- `roles` is currently documented for later role management; runtime code still checks `accounts.user_role`.
+- `CheckRoles` is present but does not match the current integer-based `user_role` schema and is not part of the active login flow.
-- `AccountPolicyService`, `PasswordPolicyRepository`, `MenuController`, `ServiceController`, `uiController`, and `CLIText` are still placeholders.
+- `AccountPolicy`, `PasswordPolicyRepository`, `MenuController`, `ServiceController`, `uiController`, and `CLIText` are placeholders.
-- Patient data, patient workflows, treatment, appointments, billing, and reporting are not implemented yet.
+- Patient data, treatment, appointment, billing, reporting, and UI workflows are not implemented yet.
 - There are no automated tests yet.

 ## Known Current Notes

-- The application is currently strongly console-based.
+- The application is currently console-based.
-- `LoginService.enterPWSD()` has no scanner fallback when `System.console()` is unavailable.
-- `PasswordService.RetypePWSD()` currently also expects `System.console()` and can fail in IDE run configurations without a real console.
+- `LoginInputCollector.enterPWSD()` only handles password input when `System.console()` is available.
+IDE run configurations without a real console can hang at login.
-- `SQLValidationService.DBConnection()` logs failed DB connections but does not immediately stop the boot process at that point.
+- `SQLValidationService.DBConnection()` logs failed DB connections but does not immediately stop the boot process itself.
-- `EnvValidationService.CheckFileStatus()` reports a missing `.env` but does not immediately hard-stop the boot process.
+- `EnvValidationService.CheckFileStatus()` reports a missing `.env` but does not immediately hard-stop the boot process itself.
-- The runtime welcome message in `Main` still shows `Version 5.0`, while the project is documented as `V5.01`.
+- The runtime welcome message in `Main` still prints `Version 5.0`, while the project is documented as `V5.01`.
 - Some class and method names still contain typos or inconsistent naming and should be cleaned up later.
+- The Mermaid and Draw.io documentation under `docs/` may need another pass after the latest class renames and database changes.

 ## Future Plans

-These features are planned for a later stage, after the core console application is as stable as possible:

-## Future Plans

-### Testing & Development
+### Testing and Development

-- Testing and debugging environment
-- Unit and integration testing
+- Unit tests
+- Integration tests
+- Debugging setup
-- Automated testing pipelines
+- Automated test pipeline

-### Backend & Infrastructure
+### Backend and Infrastructure

 - REST API support
 - Redis integration for caching and session management
 - Docker and Kubernetes compatibility
 - Cloud compatibility with AWS, Azure, and similar platforms

-### Monitoring & Security
+### Monitoring and Security

+- Audit logging
+- Security monitoring
-- Monitoring with Grafana and Prometheus
+- Grafana and Prometheus integration
-- Audit logging and security monitoring

 ### User Interface

-- Graphical user interface with JavaFX
+- JavaFX graphical user interface

-### AI & Data Processing
+### AI and Data Processing

-- Machine learning integration into the application workflow using Python and JSON
+- Machine learning integration into application workflows using Python and JSON

 Developed by Agramm18 (c) 2026